 As most of you know, by now, I don’t use a lot of color in my decor.
-When my virtual dinner party group decided on a Cinco de Mayo Fiesta for our April theme, I kind of panicked, since you would typically use a lot of color for a fiesta themed party.
+When my virtual dinner party group decided on a Cinco de Mayo Fiesta for our theme this month, I kind of panicked, since you would typically use a lot of color for a fiesta themed party.
 I ended up getting really excited about it when I thought of my inspiration piece, so I want to share how to create a neutral Cinco de Mayo tablescape.

 If you are coming over from Jen’s at Midwest Life and Style, welcome!
 Her tablescape turned out beautifully and I hope you are getting lots of inspiration from this tour!